-Arnold–Chiari malformation is a complex malformation of the caudal brain stem and cerebellum, and typically consists of herniation of cerebellar tissue through the foramen magnum into the cervical spinal canal.
+Arnold–Chiari malformation is a complex malformation of the caudal brain stem and cerebellum and typically consists of herniation of cerebellar tissue through the foramen magnum into the cervical spinal canal.
 It may be associated with spina bifida, hydrocephalus, or meningomyelocele.
 It is rare in domestic animals, and the cause is unknown.
 (A more common variation of this disease is recognized in dogs and appears to be inherited, but this has not yet been proved.)
 In calves, it may be seen with bilateral elongation and extension of the occipital lobes.

 Cerebellar hypoplasia has been described in many species.
-In utero viral infection (bovine viral diarrhea [see Intestinal Diseases in Ruminants: Bovine Viral Diarrhea and Mucosal Disease Complex], bluetongue virus [see Bluetongue], and swine fever virus [see Classical Swine Fever]) during midgestation is the most common cause.
+In utero viral infection (bovine viral diarrhea [see Bovine Viral Diarrhea and Mucosal Disease Complex], bluetongue virus [see Bluetongue], and swine fever virus [see Classical Swine Fever]) during midgestation is the most common cause.
 Cerebellar lesions may also be seen with bovine fetuses infected with Akabane or Wesselsbron viruses.
 Clinical or subclinical hydranencephaly and arthrogryposis may accompany the cerebellar disease.
 The pathologic features include destruction or loss of one or more layers of the cerebellar cortex, particularly the granule and Purkinje cell layers.
 Prophylactic vaccination of the dam before breeding can prevent the problem.
 A hereditary cerebellar hypoplasia/dysplasia is seen in Hereford, Shorthorn, Ayrshire, and Angus calves.
 Cerebellar hypoplasia is present at birth and is nonprogressive, in distinction to the abiotrophies.

 Cerebellar abiotrophies have been reported in many species.
 In abiotrophies, the cerebellar development proceeds normally, and the animal remains unaffected for a period of months or even years before cerebellar neurons begin to die off prematurely.
 This is in contrast to the cerebellar hypoplasias, in which developing cerebellar germinal cells and neurons are destroyed in utero.
 In Aberdeen-Angus calves, clinical signs of abiotrophy start early and are accompanied initially by seizures.
 In Arabian foals and Swedish Gottland ponies, the onset of signs is from birth to 9 mo; in Yorkshire and Large White piglets, 1–3 mo; in Holstein calves, 3–8 mo; and in Merino sheep, 3–6 yr.
-Most abiotrophies are probably inherited (eg, recessive inheritance for affected Hereford cattle and Welsh Mountain and Corriedale sheep), but toxic etiologies should also be considered.
-The latter include locoweed, methylmercury, and exposure to organophosphates in utero (see Insecticide and Acaricide (Organic) Toxicity: Organophosphates (Toxicity)).
+Most abiotrophies are probably inherited (eg, recessive inheritance for affected Hereford cattle and Welsh Mountain and Corriedale sheep), but toxic causes should also be considered.
+The latter include locoweed, methylmercury, and exposure to organophosphates in utero (see Organophosphates (Toxicity)).
 Use of trichlorfon during pregnancy can cause a congenital tremor in piglets due to both cerebellar hypoplasia and hypomyelination.

 Swayback or enzootic ataxia is largely due to copper deficiency, although there may be a familial predisposition.
-Hypomyelinogenesis can occur in utero, and cause obtundation, blindness/deafness, falling or lying prostrate, and head tremor in lambs.
+Hypomyelinogenesis can occur in utero and cause obtundation, blindness/deafness, falling or lying prostrate, and head tremor in lambs.
 The condition can be prevented by treating affected ewes in pregnancy.
 Kids, piglets, and perhaps calves may also be affected.

 Cerebellar hypoplasia is seen in kittens after in utero infection with feline panleukopenia virus (see Feline Panleukopenia).
-The condition is nonprogressive, and affected animals may make suitable pets.
+The condition is nonprogressive, and affected cats may make suitable pets.
 Diagnosis can be obtained antemortem using MRI.
 Concomitant hydrocephalus or hydranencephaly may also be seen.
 Cerebellar hypoplasia has also been reported in Chow Chows and is seen in association with lissencephaly in Irish Setters and Wirehaired Fox Terriers.

 A selective hypoplasia of the cerebellar vermis is also seen in dogs, and when combined with hydrocephalus and cyst-like dilatation of the fourth ventricle, the condition has been termed the Dandy-Walker syndrome, which may have a familial basis.
 The cerebellar vermis may be partially or completely absent.
 Clinical signs are typical of a cerebellar disorder and include tremors, ataxia, and hypermetria.
 Occasionally signs of head tilt and circling may also be present.
 Toy Fox Terrier dogs are predisposed to the Dandy-Walker form.

-Last full review/revision July 2011 by Rebecca A. Packer, MS, DVM, DACVIM (Neurology)
+Last full review/revision July 2013 by Rebecca A. Packer, MS, DVM, DACVIM (Neurology)